LRVIJAY2003/project/README.md

 """
 Advanced COPPER View to API Mapper
 ----------------------------------
-A comprehensive solution for mapping database views to REST APIs by:
+A robust solution for mapping database views to REST APIs:
-1. Extracting knowledge from Confluence and Bitbucket repositories
+1. Extracts and caches all knowledge from Confluence documentation
-2. Analyzing SQL view definitions with advanced parsing techniques
+2. Retrieves SQL view definitions from Bitbucket with reliable fallbacks
-3. Generating accurate mappings with multi-tier strategy (docs, patterns, AI)
+3. Accurately maps database views to API endpoints and attributes
-4. Creating practical API request/response examples
+4. Generates comprehensive API request/response examples
-5. Answering COPPER API questions in a natural, conversational manner
+5. Provides conversational, professional assistance for COPPER API questions
 """

 import os